Hierarchy of Hazard Controls

 Knowledge Check Choose the best answer for the question.

 1-9.
-What is the most effective strategy for controlling hazards?
+According to the Hierarchy of Controls, what is usually the most effective strategy for controlling hazards?

 You forgot to answer the question!